edoprayoga1999/TukuShop-app-frontend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 TukuShop is an online store application where you can register as a buyer and/or seller.
 Features for sellers include creating products and deleting products.
 Features for shoppers are search for product, buy product, and cancel product purchase.
-This project is a team project and acts as a Backend Developer.
+This project is a team project.
 This web application is built using ReactJS, ExpressJS, PostgreSQL, and WebSocket.

 ### Technology Used
 - [ReactJS](https://reactjs.org/)